 These vehicles emit toxic tailpipe emissions which are harmful to the environment and our health.

-These are powered solely by one or more electric motors.
+These are powered solely by one or more electric motors and are sometimes called BEVs (Battery Electric Vehicles).

 These vehicles produce absolutely no tailpipe emissions.